Posted on

 adding shortcode using classic editor

 Adding shortcodes with Classic editor is also easy.
-Simply add the shortcodes, making sure to include the brackets ([ and ]).
+Simply add the shortcodes along with the brackets ([ and ]).

 adding shortcode using widget